So here's the recent press release by the Toronto Real Estate Board:

 Here at urbaneer.com, we're carefully watching how the central condominium market is oscillating differently from the freehold housing market.

-For example, in the downtown core spanning from the Don Valley Parkway west to Dufferin, and north from Lake Ontario to St. Clair Avenue (known as Districts C01, C02, C08 and C09) - which we acknowledge is a fairly small geography that has shifted from predominantly freehold properties to a skyline of condominium high-rises over the past 30 years - during the month of November there were 147 freehold listings, of which 75 sold.
-To contrast, there were 1528 condominiums for sale in this area during the month of November, of which 375 sold.
+For example, during the month of November, in the downtown core spanning from the Don Valley Parkway west to Dufferin, and north from Lake Ontario to St. Clair Avenue (known as Districts C01, C02, C08 and C09) there were 147 freehold listings, of which 75 sold.
+A note- we acknowledge that this is a fairly small geography that has shifted from predominantly freehold properties to a skyline of condominium high-rises over the past 30 years.
+In contrast, there were 1528 condominiums for sale in this area during the month of November, of which 375 sold.
 In other words, over half the freehold properties are finding buyers, but only one in four condominium listings are being purchased.

 What does this mean?